stfclv/bash-menu/README.md

-# Bash Menu
+# Templatizr Menu

-Bash Menu is a Bash script to easily allow you to add a menu to your own scripts.
+Templatizr is a bash scrip to easily allow you to deploy a Confluent Platorm Cluster on your favorite Cloud provider.

-You can add an interactive menu like the following to your own scripts with just a few simple steps:
+In the version 1.1, all the tests have been deployed via GCP (Google Cloud Paltorm), and you can select from the interactive menu the action you would like to run from the Templatizr.

 ![Bash Menu](https://raw.githubusercontent.com/barbw1re/bash-menu/bash-menu-meta/bash-menu.png)

+Templatizr is a fork from bash-menu and leverage all the functions and methods coded.

 ## Features

-The Bash Menu will clear the screen and display a menu as shown above.
+The Templatizr Menu will clear the screen and display a menu as shown above.
 You can select the menu item currently highlighted by pressing Enter.
 You can navigate the options using the following methods:

 * Up and Down arrow keys will move to previous and next menu item.
 * Pressing Up on the top menu item will move to the last menu item (and Down on the last will move you to the first item).